Ultimate Guide to

-The process of teaching someone else is one of the best ways to learn.
+Try active study sessions where you practice and quiz each other on massage techniques, A&P, kinesiology, ROM, client assessment skills, etc. The process of teaching someone else is one of the best ways to learn.
 People in a study group will have different strengths.
 Let’s say your study group has 4 people.
 Each member can select a topic or two that they understand well that other members need help in.
 Then research your topic(s) and at the next study group session, teach your study partners what you learned and share copies of your notes.

 Have an agenda for each study session

 Begin each study session with a specific agenda.
 So instead of just starting a 2-hour study period with the intention of “studying for the MBLEx”, write down 1-3 things you really need to go over and then focus on these topics.
 This will also help prevent you from feeling overwhelmed.
 Always begin with the most important thing.
 For example:

 - (60 minutes) Study the basic structure of synovial joints and look at specific examples.

 - (60 minutes) Learn the different types of massage contraindications, and memorize 10 common examples of each type.

 Focus on your weakness and not your strengths